snowflakedb/snowflake-cli-templates/dcm_project/README.md

 In this step, you define the entities you want the project to manage.
 You can define these entities in the prepared `definitions/*.sql` files, but you can also create your own files.
-If you decide to add more `.sql` files, make sure that they will be included in the process of creating a new project version by adding their paths to `include_definitions` list in the [manifest.yaml][manifest] file.
+If you decide to add more `.sql` files, make sure that they will be included in the project execution process by adding their paths to `include_definitions` list in the [manifest.yaml][manifest] file.

 An example content of the definition file:
 ```sql